Frequently Asked Questions

 • Clients have access to the patient portal, where you can send a secure message between appointments.
 I will respond within 24–72 business hours.
 I also encourage you to note any questions and bring them to your appointment for discussion.

-• In the beginning, you may need to meet more frequently, especially during medication adjustments or to monitor potential side effects.
+• In the beginning, you may need to meet more frequently, especially during medication adjustments to monitor potential side effects.
 Once we establish that you’re feeling more stable, follow-up appointments will be required no less than every three months.

 Schedule Free Consultation